Modeling the Spread of Multiple Contagions on Multilayer Networks: Introduction

 \subsection{Motivation and our contribution}

 This paper addresses multiple-contagion SIS model on multilayer networks.
 So far only multiple-contagion compartmental models have been studied as reviewed in the previous subsection.
-However, a simple example illustrates that for a system with network structure, neglecting the network structure of the model and working only with the compartment model can lead to completely different results concerning how the infected populations evolve in time.
-Figure \ref{fig-netvscomp} depicts infected populations versus time for two models: two-contagion compartment SIS model and two-contagion SIS model on a two-layer Erdos-Renyi random network.
-The number of nodes in the network model is equal to the total population number in the compartment model and both models have same parameter values.
-The detail equations describing the evolution of both compartment and network models are provided in the next sections -- this is just an illustration that both models can have different behavior and understanding multiple-contagion models on multilayer networks is the next step in modeling various spreading phenomena.

-The main contribution of this work is twofold: (1) a multiple-contagion SIS model on multilayer networks has been developed; and (2) an estimate of the basic reproductive number of the model has been analytically derived.
+However, a simple example illustrates that the SIS model on a complex network produces different dynamics from the compartmental SIS model with the same parameter values.
+Neglecting the network structure of the model and working only with the compartment model can lead to completely different results concerning how the infected populations evolve in time.
+Figure \ref{fig-netvscomp} depicts the infected sub-populations over time for two models: two-contagion compartmental SIS model and a two-contagion SIS model on a two-layer Erdos-Renyi random network.
+The number of nodes in the network model is equal to the total population in the compartmental model and both models have same parameter values.
+The equations governing the evolution of both the compartmental and network models are given in the next sections -- this is just an illustration that both models can exhibit different behavior and understanding multiple-contagion models on multilayer networks is the next step in modeling various spreading phenomena.
+The main contribution of this work is twofold: (1) a multiple-contagion SIS model on multilayer networks is developed; and (2) several properties of the model are analytically discussed including upper/lower bounds of basic reproduction number, rapid mutation processes and competition.
 Furthermore, we discuss how the epidemic threshold depends on the network structure.
 In particular, two classes of the model are studied in detail.
-In the first class, contagions do not compete and a node can be infected by an arbitrary number of contagions, while the second class describes competing epidemics on networks implying that each node (agent) can only be infected by a single contagion.
+In the first class, contagions do not compete and a node can be infected by an arbitrary number of strains, while the second class describes competing epidemics on networks implying that each node (agent) can only be infected by a single contagion.
+Coinfection with multiple pathogens is a common occurrence.
+Some known combinations are HIV and tuberculosis, HIV and hepatitis, HIV and malaria.
+To the best of our knowledge, an epidemic threshold for two-contagions models and an arbitrary number of network layers has not yet been derived.
 In a special case, we analytically analyze an example of a model with a mutation driven strain persistence characterized by the absence of an epidemic threshold.
-This model is not related to the network topology and can be observed in both compartmental and network models.